 What you need for due diligence on a property

 3 Years of Capital Improvements:

-Capital improvements differ from repairs in that a repair simply fixes something while a capital improvement enhances the property and adds value while increasing the useful life of the asset.
+Capital improvements differ from repairs in that a repair simply fixes something while a capital improvement enhances the property and adds value while increasing the asset’s useful life.
 For instance, installing a water heater or replacing a roof is a capital improvement.
 We like to see owners that have a capital improvement budget and a capital expenditure account.
 This shows us that the owners have cared for the asset and that deferred maintenance will be minimal.
 If the owners have performed few capital improvements the past three years, be ready to invest money into the property.

-If the taxes are low, then the property will be reassessed after the purchase and the municipality may use the new sale price to establish value.
-This may trigger an increase in your taxes, so be sure to take that into consideration when analyzing the property.
+If the taxes are low, then the property will be reassessed after the purchase, and the municipality may use the new sale price to establish value.
+This may trigger an increase in your taxes, so be sure to consider that when analyzing the property.
 Paying taxes is a large portion of an expense when running a property, so think about grieving your taxes every year to try to lower them.

 Copy of all Warranties:

-It would be a nice surprise to know that the new A/C units that were installed recently are warrantied for any repairs.
+It would be a pleasant surprise to know that the new A/C units installed recently are warrantied for any repairs.
 It will also give you an idea as to the age of the equipment.

-Start looking for additional help while performing the due diligence and begin to assess the current members on the payroll.
+Start looking for additional help while performing the due diligence and assessing the current members on the payroll.
 You want to hit the ground running when you finally close on the property.
 We use a payroll service to calculate our payroll.
-It is much easier and we are certain that all the taxes will be withheld and paid to Uncle Sam.
-The top two providers are Paychex, who specialize in small businesses, and ADP.
-Some banks, such as Wells Fargo have gotten into the business.
+It is much easier, and we are certain that all the taxes will be withheld and paid to Uncle Sam.
+The top two providers are Paychex, which specializes in small businesses, and ADP.
+Some banks, such as Wells Fargo, have gotten into the business.

 Source: This article was published with permission from Jake And Gino